<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=371857613227084&amp;ev=PageView&amp;noscript=1">

 North Carolina

 North Carolina's low cost of living and tax rates make it an increasingly popular market for landlords.
 The state's policies enable landlords to address lease violations promptly without lengthy notice requirements.
 Landlords are not obligated to renew leases, providing flexibility in managing their rental properties.
-The combination of a growing market and favorable regulations makes North Carolina a landlord-friendly state.
+The combination of a growing market and favorable regulations makes North Carolina landlord-friendly.

 rolled up U.S. dollar bills